danishansari9422/DocuChat-RAG/README.md

 6. **Compare Answers**: Review ground truth vs RAG answers side-by-side for manual evaluation
 7. **Mark Results**: Click " Correct" or " Wrong" for each answer to calculate accuracy
 8. **Export Results**: Export evaluation results to CSV for further analysis
+9. **The application maintains chat history using Streamlit session state.
+Previous user queries and responses are passed to the LLM to enable context-aware follow-up questions and multi-turn conversations.

 ## Technical Details